tokend/kotlin-sdk/README.md

 ```

 ## Documentation
-Visit our [Knowledge base](https://tokend.gitbook.io/knowledge-base/) and [API documentation](https://tokend.gitlab.io/docs) to get information on working with TokenD.
+Visit our [Docs](https://docs.tokend.io/) to get information on working with TokenD.

 Also take a look at [Wiki](https://github.com/tokend/kotlin-sdk/wiki) to learn how to use SDK in your projects.